 If the student does not complete the culminating experience within a total of four semesters, she/he will receive a No Credit ("NC") grade for the original units.
-If the seven-year deadline for the program has not expired, the student must re-enroll in culminating experience units within the next two semesters and pay University fees before continuing her/his program.
+The "NC" remains as part of the academic record.
+If the seven-year deadline for the Master's degree program has not expired, the student must re-enroll in culminating experience units within the next semester and pay University fees before continuing her/his program.
 Students taking the comprehensive exam for the culminating experience in a semester in which they are not registering for any other units will be required to sign up for "Continuous Enrollment."
+Failure to maintain continuous enrollment will result in the need to file an admission application and all related fees.